conan-io/docs/extending/sanitizers.rst

 Using from custom profiles
 ##########################

-It is possible to have different custom profiles defining the compiler sanitizer option and environment variables to inject that information to the compiler, and then passing those profiles to Conan commands.
+It is possible to have different custom profiles defining the compiler sanitizer setting and environment variables to inject that information to the compiler, and then passing those profiles to Conan commands.
 An example of this would be a profile like: